wikty/docs/python/test/unittest.md

 ## test case
 A test case is the individual unit of testing.
 It checks for a specific response to a particular set of inputs. unittest provides a base class, TestCase, which may be used to create new test cases.

-The basic building blocks of unit testing are test cases ¡ª single scenarios that must be set up and checked for correctness.
+The basic building blocks of unit testing are test cases â€” single scenarios that must be set up and checked for correctness.

 Note that in order to test something, we use one of the assert*() methods provided by the TestCase base class.
 If the test fails, an exception will be raised, and unittest will identify the test case as a failure.
 Any other exceptions will be treated as errors. assert*() methods are used instead of the assert statement so the test runner can accumulate all test results and produce a report.